 How do MCP Gateways help organizations achieve compliance like SOC 2?

 MCP gateways provide the audit infrastructure that compliance frameworks require.
-They log every tool call, track data access patterns, and maintain immutable records of AI agent behavior.
-MintMCP specifically supports compliance workflows through one-hour audit exports, complete interaction histories, and security documentation available through their Trust Center.
+They log every tool call, track data access patterns, and maintain records of AI agent behavior.
+MintMCP specifically supports compliance workflows through audit exports, complete interaction histories, and security documentation available through their Trust Center.
 This infrastructure helps organizations demonstrate control over AI systems during audits.

 Can MintMCP integrate with existing LLM clients?